 Radiation Oncology Open Positions

-The Department of Radiation Oncology at the University of California, Davis is anticipating a search for a faculty or staff medical physicist to work full-time at Tahoe Forest Cancer Center in Truckee, CA. Qualified candidates must have a Ph.D. or M.S. in Physics or an equivalent area of study pertinent to medical physics and be board eligible/certified.
-The successful candidate will be expected to provide complete physics and dosimetry support for external beam treatment including image-guided IMRT and RapidArc.
-The successful faculty candidate will also be expected to contribute to UCD clinical research programs as well as UCD teaching and training programs for residents and physics residents.
+The Department of Radiation Oncology at the University of California, Davis is searching for a faculty medical physicist at the Assistant or Associate Professor level.
+Qualified candidates must have a Ph.D. in Physics or an equivalent area of study pertinent to medical physics, be board eligible/certified, and have a publication record commensurate with documented experience.
+For the Associate level, a demonstrated ability to obtain extramural funding is highly desirable.
+The successful candidate will be expected to participate and/or provide significant leadership in the advanced clinical and research programs in image-guided IMRT and VMAT, SBRT, radiosurgery, brachytherapy, in vivo dosimetry, and informatics infrastructure development.
+The successful candidate will also be expected to teach in our medical physics courses for physician and physics residents, as well as contribute to continuing medical education efforts for all of our staff.

 University of California, Davis is an affirmative action/equal opportunity employer with a strong institutional commitment to the achievement of diversity among its faculty, staff, and students.

 Interested candidates should apply online at https://recruit.ucdavis.edu/apply/JPF00294 with curriculum vitae and addresses of three references.

 For questions please contact Marguerite Cosens, Assistant to the Chair, Department of Radiation Oncology, UC Davis Medical Center, 4501 X Street, Suite G140, Sacramento, CA 95817 (email: firstname.lastname@example.org)